Francis Charteris (rake): Rape of Anne Bond

 On 27 February 1730, Charteris was tried for rape at the Old Bailey.
 The trial was a media sensation.
 The defence attacked the virtue and motives of the complainant, accusing her of compliance, prostitution, theft and extortion.
 Many of Charteris' witnesses and documents were shown to be false, and the jury quickly found him guilty.
 On 2 March, he was sentenced to death and held in Newgate Prison.

 The Earl of Egmont wrote in his diary 'All the world agree he deserved to be hanged long ago, but they differ whether on this occasion'; while Fog's Weekly Journal of 14 March 1730 reported 'We hear no Rapes have been committed for three Weeks past.
 Colonel Francis Charteris is still in Newgate.'
 On 10 April 1730, George II granted him a royal pardon after a campaign that included the Scottish Lord Advocate Duncan Forbes, who rented a house from Charteris in Edinburgh, and Anne Bond herself, possibly prompted by the promise of an annuity.

 As a convicted felon, his property should have been forfeit under the doctrine of attainder, but he petitioned the King for its return.
 In composition for his offence, he paid substantial sums to the Sheriffs of London and Middlesex.
 He was also suspected of having given substantial gifts to various important individuals.
 Jonathan Swift commented on Charteris in several poems.
 In Lines on the Death of Dr. Swift (1731), he explains "Chartres" as, "a most infamous, vile scoundrel, grown from a foot-boy, or worse, to a prodigious fortune both in England and Scotland: he had a way of insinuating himself into all Ministers under every change, either as pimp, flatterer, or informer.
-He was tried at seventy for a rape, and came off by sacrificing a great part of his fortune" (note to l.
+He was tried at seventy [sic] for a rape, and came off by sacrificing a great part of his fortune" (note to l.
 189).